becarioprecario/INLA_MIXTURES/README.md

 # INLA_MIXTURES

 R code for paper 'Mixture model fitting using conditional models and modal Gibbs sampling' by by V. Gómez-Rubio.
-A A draft of this paper is available at [https://arxiv.org/abs/1712.09566](https://arxiv.org/abs/1712.09566).
+A draft of this paper is available at [https://arxiv.org/abs/1712.09566](https://arxiv.org/abs/1712.09566).